bwisa/Segmenting-mall-customers-data-based-on-their-annual-income-and-spending-scores/README.md

 ## Overview
-This repository presents an end-to-end unsupervised machine learning project focused on customer segmentation for a retail shopping mall.
+This repository presents an end to end unsupervised machine learning project focused on customer segmentation for a retail shopping mall.
 Using demographic and behavioral features.
 Specifically **Annual Income** and **Spending Score**

 The project applies and compares two fundamental clustering techniques: **K-Means Clustering** and **Agglomerative Hierarchical Clustering**.